 Prices & Dates

 All departure dates are guaranteed with a minimum of 2 persons.
-The 'Twin Share' price is per person when there are 2 people sharing a room.
-The 'Solo Room' price is applicable to all solo travellers or if your booking party cannot reach the minimum of 2 persons in a room.
-Solo Rooms can also be booked by any other person wanting the comfort and privacy of their own room.
+'Twin Share' prices are per person when there are 2 people sharing a room.
+'Single Room' prices are applicable those who don’t have anyone to share a room with or anyone wanting the privacy of a single room.

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.